automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Isanosaurus.md

 # Isanosaurus
-## Description: One of the first sauropods ever to walk the earth.
+## One of the first sauropods ever to walk the earth.